kashishrohira/GymBros/README.md

 ## User Stories
 - As a user, I want to be able to add an exercise to my workout session
-- As a user, I want to be able to add a workout session by specifying exercises, duration and date
+- As a user, I want to be able to add a workout session to my list of workouts by specifying exercises, number of reps and date
 - As a user, I want to be able to view my workout history with a list of exercises and other details
 - As a user, I want to be able to follow other users
 - As a user, I want to be able to see the list of people I'm following